overview/overview-local/README.md

 0. Open the "Terminal" program.
 1. Install dependencies.
 On Ubuntu: `sudo apt-get install git docker.io`
 2. Install `docker-compose`.
 You'll need version 1.4 or higher.
 On Ubuntu: `sudo pip install docker-compose`
 3. Make yourself a member of the `docker` group.
-Run `sudo usermod -a -G docker $USER` and then log out (of your entire desktop environment) and log back in.
+Run `sudo usermod -a -G docker $USER` and then *log out* (of your entire desktop environment) and *log back in*.
+You can check the docker groups with the `groups` command to see that it is working.
 4. Copy/paste this command into the terminal and press Enter: `curl https://raw.githubusercontent.com/overview/overview-local/master/install-from-scratch.sh | sh`

+You may need to install a few things to get `pip`; `sudo apt-get install python-setuptools python-dev build-essential` `sudo easy_install pip`.

 If you get the error `ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?` you probably need to log out and back in again, so that the newly updated environment variables can take effect.